sascha-pst/sascha-pst.github.io/_posts/2026-04-24-a-writer's-obituary.md

 tags: [rituals, content strategy, 30s,]
 excerpt: "We have rituals for people, real estate, marriages.
 Is there a market for career funerals?
 We spend more time with them than our spouses."
 ---
 We have rituals for people, real estate, marriages.
-We do not have rituals for careers, which is strange because we spend more waking hours with them than with most spouses.
-What would the ceremony actually look like?
+We do not have rituals for careers, which is strange because we spend more waking hours with them than most spouses.
+What would a career funeral look like? would there be free food?
 Who would speak?

 Dearly beloved — I mean, great people of the internet.
 Here lies the o-bit-chu-wary of Sasha Schaps' career as a writer.
 She is survived by 403 pages of performance reviews, a LinkedIn presence, and the unshakeable conviction that she was good at that job.
 She is preceded in death by religiously-loved houseplant, who died in transit and her Ebi.
 In lieu of flowers, please give a follow to @shopbiscuits on Instagram.